Dissertation LaTeX Formatting for German Universities

 Send your dissertation in any format (Word, PDF, or existing LaTeX).
 Tell us your university, faculty, and degree type (Dr. rer. nat., Dr. phil., Dr.-Ing., Dr. med., PhD, etc.).
 If you have your Promotionsordnung or a link to the current version, include it.
 If not, we'll find it.

-Get a Fixed Quote in 2 Hours
+2. Get a Fixed Quote in 2 Hours

 We assess your dissertation length, chapter count, equation density, bibliography size, and whether it's a monograph or kumulative Dissertation.
 Exact price within 2 hours.
 No hourly billing.

-We Format, Compile & Verify
+3. We Format, Compile and Verify

 KOMA-Script template configured.
 Front matter set to your Promotionsordnung.
 Eidesstattliche Erklärung with your faculty's exact wording.
 Bibliography compiled.
 German hyphenation verified.
 PDF/A output generated if required.
 Compiled and tested in Overleaf.

-Download, Review & Submit
+4. Download, Review and Submit

 You receive the complete .tex source, compiled PDF, and all supporting files.
 Two revision rounds included.
 If the Dekanat requests changes, we fix them.